 “It’s my left hand.”
 I didn’t use my little finger for eating pizza and tugged it into place with the crack.
 “Good as new.
 Our ball.”

-“Your ball?” our opponents crowed vainly, since I had the most seniority on the court.
+“Your ball?” our opponents crowed vainly, since I had seniority on the court.

 Carmelo inbounded the ball and I spun to pop the ball toward the basket, a move I had been practicing for years without any success.
 This time the ball glided through the rim.